chisophugis/lbd/source/ctrlflow.rst

       // Reserved
       ZERO, AT, GP, FP, SW, SP, LR, PC)>;

+7/1/Cpu0 include support for control flow statement.
-By the following ``llc`` option, you can get the obj file and dump it's content by hexdump as follows,
+Run with it as well as the following ``llc`` option, you can get the obj file and dump it's content by hexdump as follows,

 .. code-block:: c++